France–United Arab Emirates relations: History

 In November 2021, the expanding efforts to improve relations between the two nations saw a visit by Emmanuel Macron to the UAE.
 Following the meeting, the French Defense Ministry announced that a weapons deal worth 16 billion euros ($18 billion) was signed with the UAE, which included 80 upgraded Rafale warplanes and 12 Airbus-built combat helicopters.
 While Macron said the contracts were important to deepen the military ties with the Gulf nation, the human rights groups raised concerns about the Emirates’ involvement in the conflicts in Yemen and Libya.
 The rights groups said that the deal was even more objectionable because of the Gulf nation’s failure in improving its human rights records.

 In April 2024, the UAE intruded the Paris book fair, through an Emirati research centre, Trends Research & Advisory.
 Representatives of the institution distributed English and Arabic brochures against the Muslim Brotherhood, which is the main focus of the Emirati bookshops.
 They also distributed research of Group 42, which included issues related to the use of AI in the fight against Covid-19.
 Intelligence Online suggested that Trends might use its senior adviser and the IRIS director, Pascal Boniface, to help UAE navigate its way into Paris.

 In July 2024, Intelligence Online revealed that Abu Dhabi was considering to order 12 more Rafale fighter jets from Dassault Aviation.
 Several sources suggested that the contract might include the Neuron, a combat drone.
 However, there were doubts around completion of the deal.
 Abu Dhabi was considering an offset agreement to order more Rafales, despite official French denial of the initial contract signed in 2021, which also received criticism from human rights groups.
+On 4 April 2026, in the middle of its conflict with Iran, the UAE withdrew from the Rafale program altogether.